Musk Sends Mixed Messages On Twitter Deal, Pressuring Shares - UrduPoint

 "Although we never questioned Musk's ability to complete such a transaction from a financial perspective, we thought the biggest risk was Elon himself having a change of heart," CFRA Research's Angelino Zino said an analyst's note.

-Seen by his champions as an iconoclastic genius and by his critics as an erratic megalomaniac, he surprised many investors with his pursuit of Twitter.
+Seen by his champions as an iconoclastic genius and by his critics as an erratic megalomaniac, Musk surprised many investors with his pursuit of Twitter.

 Musk has described his motivation as stemming from a desire to ensure freedom of speech on the platform and to boost monetization of an internet site that is influential in media and political circles but has struggled to attain profitable growth.